huang15n/food/README.md

 My intent is to build a realtime food ordering app simulates uber eats for Carleton, Nepean, Kanata, and Downtown Ottawa which has full stack capability of handling restaurant functionalities.

+#### Please refer to my Java and Js Repo in my github if you have not done programming in these two languages
-## Please review my Spring.md and Angular.md if you do not have any idea of building the front end and backend -- Eddie
+#### Please refer to my TypeScprit, Spring.md and Angular.md notes in this repo if you do not have any exposures to use the front end and backend framework -- Eddie Huang

 ## Technology involved Angular front-end <-> spring boot backend <-> Full CRUD